Things to do in Montréal in November 2025

 Located downtown, Grand Chelem Baseball Centre invites you to step up to the plate, whether you’re an elite player or a casual hitter, of any age.
 Grand Chelem also offers baseball and softball training for all levels.

-Wanna play?
-Head to the Eaton Centre downtown where the Playbox Centre has a game for everyone, from internationally renowned crane games to arcade games, skill games and VR attractions.
-Montréal Bowling downtown is the perfect spot play a few rounds of bowling, play some pool, watch some sports, play some arcade games and grab some great snacks and cocktails.
+Montréal Bowling is the perfect spot downtown to play a few rounds of bowling, play some pool, watch some sports, play some arcade games and grab some great snacks and cocktails.

 If you’re feeling more artsy, Art Chaos is a fantastic family- or group-friendly activity in Mile End, where you can paint crazy creations on rapidly spinning canvases, for a truly interactive experience.
 And while you’re in the neighbourhood, stop into Boutique des 3 Sorciers on Avenue du Parc — it offers an immersive foray into the magical world of the Harry Potter and Fantastic Beasts sagas, with a selection of official products.
 You can take your quidditch to the next level.

-As fall crisps up, don your puffer jacket and visit Montréal’s parks for some gorgeous strolls.
-At the Espace pour la vie museums, enjoy the last of the season on the Montréal Botanical Garden grounds and the rainforest environment of the sprawling tropical greenhouse.
+Speaking of Espace pour la vie spaces, enjoy the Montréal Botanical Garden (especially after dark, during the Gardens of Light lantern festival until November 2) and its sprawling tropical greenhouse environments or its outdoor space.
 Experience several wild ecosystems at the Biodôme (there are penguins, otters, monkeys and more), explore the mysteries of the universe at the Planétarium, and learn about the thousands of butterflies, moths and other insects at the Insectarium.

 For the ultimate relaxation session after a day of trekking (or just because you deserve it), visit Bota Bota, spa sur l’eau, a unique spa in a moored boat on the St. Lawrence River in the Old Port, and other world-class spas like Scandinave Spa Vieux-Montréal, Avie Spa & Coiffure, Rainspa and Strøm Nordic Spa.
+Find more spas here.

 Fall into the shops

-Shop for some sweater weather wardrobe staples in Old Montréal’s boutiques, downtown along Sainte-Catherine Street and in the underground city malls.
-Discover the latest styles at Montréal Eaton Centre and Place Montréal Trust, including Uniqlo, Nike, Aritzia, Décathlon and many more boutiques (and remember to ask for a VIP Visitor Card at Guest Services for exclusive discounts only for tourists).
+Discover the latest styles for your Holiday party ‘fit at Montréal Eaton Centre and Place Montréal Trust, including Uniqlo, Nike, Aritzia, Décathlon and many more boutiques (and remember to ask for a VIP Visitor Card at Guest Services for exclusive discounts only for tourists).

 Keep your eye out for items made by Montréal designers, relaxing self-care staples and plenty of sparkly goods from the coolest Montréal jewellery stores.